-As mentioned in the previous article, faith is necessary for justification and to remain justified, but good works are necessary as well.
-Ephesians 2:10 says we are created in “Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
-In Galatians chapter 5, Paul, who in this passage is talking about freedom in Christ vs. bondage under the Law, says, “For in Christ Jesus neither circumcision nor uncircumcision is of any avail, but faith working through love” (Gal 5:6).
+As I mentioned in the previous article, faith is necessary for justification and to remain justified, but good works are necessary as well.
+Ephesians 2:10 says that we are created in “Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
+In Galatians 5, Paul, who, in this passage, is talking about freedom in Christ vs. bondage under the Law, says, “For in Christ Jesus neither circumcision nor uncircumcision is of any avail, but faith working through love” (Gal 5:6).
 Both verses are key to understanding the role of works.

 Notice that the servant “knew him” but did not do the master’s will.
 Similarly, in the parable of the sheep and goats, Jesus separates the righteous and the unrighteous according to their deeds.
 To the righteous, the King said, “…inherit the kingdom prepared for you” and “…as you did [these good deeds] to one of the least of these my brethren, you did it unto me.”
 To the unrighteous the King said, “Depart from me…into the eternal fire” and “as you did it not to one of the least of these, you did it not unto me” (Mt 25:21-46).

 Further, should he reject foods that are bad for him?
 Yes.
 Water = grace.
 Water’s ingestion = faith.
 Healthy food = good works.
 Unhealthy food = sin.
 Grace + Faith + Works + Rejection of sin = Salvation.
 Or Grace + Faith + Obedience = Salvation.
-A purposeful rejection of grace, either by lack of faith or by committing mortal sin (sins of commission or omission) without subsequently repenting, results in eternal punishment.
+A purposeful rejection of grace, either by refusing to have a working faith or by committing mortal sin (sins of commission or omission) without subsequent repentance in the confessional, results in eternal punishment.
 For more on sins of omission see http://www.newadvent.org/cathen/11251b.htm.
 The bottom line is that we must have a working faith.
 But what about the supposed opposition between Paul and James on the role of works?
 This will be discussed in the next article.